Gary Larson

-Gary Larson (born August 14, 1950) is an American cartoonist, environmentalist, and former musician.
-He is the creator of The Far Side, a single-panel cartoon series that was syndicated internationally to more than 1,900 newspapers for fifteen years.
-The series ended with Larson's retirement on January 1, 1995.
-In September 2019, his website alluded to a "new online era of The Far Side".
-On July 8, 2020, Larson released three new comics, his first in 25 years.
+Gary Larson (born August 14, 1950) is an American cartoonist who created The Far Side, a single-panel cartoon series that was syndicated internationally to more than 1,900 newspapers for fifteen years.
+The series ended on January 1, 1995, though since 2020 Larson has published additional comics online.
 His twenty-three books of collected cartoons have combined sales of more than forty-five million copies.